Reed Lakes Trail in Hatcher Pass is a scenic trail that leads to two alpine lakes, Upper Reed Lake and Lower Reed Lake.

 Through the Valley

-The trail starts off super mellow.
-The first couple miles of the hike is an easy walk through the meadows.
+From the trail head, the trail is super mellow and flat.
+The first couple of miles of the hike is an easy walk through the meadows.

-You’ll follow a wide, old mining trail through the bushes before the trail opens to a wide view of the valley.
+You’ll follow a wide, old mining road through the bushes before the trail opens to a wide view of the valley.

 As you continue alongside Reed Creek, you will make it to a small stream that you will be able to cross over a set of stepping stones.

-There is also a sign that will lead you to the beaver ponds.
+You’ll also see a sign that will lead you to the beaver ponds.

 Up the Switchbacks